lucas-aragno/railsgirlsguide/index.md

 should do the trick!

-I hope you found this usefule ‘Cause you’re on your own from here so good luck and happy hacking!
+I hope you found this usefule ‘cause you’re on your own from here so good luck and happy hacking!